aman12376/shopplate-astro-main/src/content/pages/terms-services.md

 #### Refunds
 Refunds are considered on a case-by-case basis, primarily in situations where the product delivered does not meet the agreed specifications.
+Refunds will be initiated within 7-10 days if it's comes under our terms and conditions.

 #### Return of Goods
 Returns are generally not accepted unless the products are defective or not as per the